 Surface Texture Milestones

-- Texture repetition as a unifying thread
+- Repetitive texture can act as a unifying thread.

 Scale and Proportion: Balancing Artwork With Fabrics